 (a) the common seal of the Authority is affixed to it in accordance with subsections (2) and (3); or

-(b) it is signed on behalf of the Authority by the member or members or officer or officers of the Authority authorized by the Authority to do so.
+(b) it is signed on behalf of the Authority by the member or members or officer or officers of the Authority authorised by the Authority to do so.

 (2) The common seal of the Authority shall not be affixed to any document except by resolution of the Authority.